WalePhenomenon/Hausa-NMT/README.md

 For this first run, I had a bleu/validation test score of 38.26 and  a Test Bleu of 41.11.
 See samples of the translations below.

 Finally, a Test Bleu of 41.11 is pretty good.
-I have some other ideas I'm currently working like using a Linguistically Motivated Vocabulary Reduction (LMVR) vs BPE.
-Some of my thought can be viewed in this [slide deck](https://docs.google.com/presentation/d/1UF0lED6jCIQdKwxY7XErvmq5Nr57MT1lU5pLHSRUhiI/edit?usp=sharing) and I update from time to time.
+I have some other ideas and experiment I'm currently working on like using a Linguistically Motivated Vocabulary Reduction (LMVR) vs BPE.
+Some of my thoughts can be viewed in this [slide deck](https://docs.google.com/presentation/d/1UF0lED6jCIQdKwxY7XErvmq5Nr57MT1lU5pLHSRUhiI/edit?usp=sharing) and I update from time to time.
+You can also reach out to me via email: waleakinfaderin@gmail.com.